Steelers backup quarterback and former Ohio State standout Dwayne Haskins has died at the age of 24.

 While at Ohio State, Haskins started his sophomore season, finishing with 4,831 yards and 50 touchdowns in a single season.
-He set various Big Ten records that year, including single-season passing yardage.
-Additionally, he set records for single-season passing touchdowns and most Big Ten Offensive Player of the Week awards.
+He set various Big Ten records that year, including single-season passing yardage, single-season passing touchdowns and most Big Ten Offensive Player of the Week awards.

 He broke various records at Ohio State, too, including single-season completion percentage (70%), single game passing yards (499) and single game passing touchdowns (six).
 He placed third in the Heisman Trophy voting in 2018, behind fellow quarterbacks Kyler Murray and Tua Tagovailoa.